-I am a virtual doula who supports mothers and their families during pregnancy, birth, and postpartum as they navigate anxiety, uncertainty, and the many transformations of early motherhood.
-Drawing on my background in social work, I provide comprehensive childbirth & postpartum education rooted in an empowering approach.
+I am a Social Worker and Virtual Doula who supports mothers and their families during pregnancy, birth, and postpartum as they navigate the life-changing journey of motherhood—offering guidance through uncertainty, overwhelm, worry, and the emotional shifts that come with bringing new life into the world.
+Drawing on my background in social work, I provide comprehensive childbirth and postpartum education rooted in an empowerment approach.

 With specialized training in lactation, matrescence, and nurture-based neuroscience, I provide holistic, evidence-based education that covers key aspects often overlooked—like fostering the nurturing bond between caregiver and child, and preparing for the transformative identity shift that comes with motherhood.
 This comprehensive approach supports clients and their families in making informed decisions that align with their values and unique needs.